-Course exams and quizzes, when possible, are to be given in the NCLEX style, i.e., computer based, classroom setting with a real or virtual proctor and a "lockdown" browser.
+Course exams and quizzes, when possible, are given in the NCLEX style, i.e., computer based, testing room setting with a real or virtual proctor and a "lockdown" browser.
 Students who score less than a C (77% on any exam) must initiate and schedule a meeting with the faculty member to complete a comprehensive test review and develop test-taking, study or coping strategies that may help.

-Failure of students to remediate exams will result in Notification of Failure to Comply added to student file, see p.26.
-Implemented Fall 2015; Revised 8/15/2017; Revised 8/7/18; Revised 5/09/19; revised 7/27/20.
+Failure of students to remediate exams with faculty will result in submission of Notification of Failure to Remediate Tests with Grades Less than 77% added to student file.
+See Appendix D Implemented Fall 2015; Revised 8/15/18; Revised 5/09/19; Revised July 27, 2020; Revised May 11, 2022.

-REMEDIATION POLICY
+HESI REMEDIATION POLICY